 Ruth Uwaifo Oyelere holds a Ph.D. from the University of California, Berkeley.
-She is currently an Associate Professor at Agnes Scott College.
+She graduated First class Honors from the University of Ibadan.
+She is an Associate Professor of Economics and current chair of the Department of Economics and Business Management at Agnes Scott College.

 Professor Oyelere's research interests fall into four main fields: development economics, labor and demographic economics, education economics and health economics.
 However, most of her current and past research lies at the intersection of two or more of these fields.